Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-spicy cauliflower soup, topped with crushed cashews and cilantro, served in a white bowl
+Curried cauliflower soup topped with crushed cashews and cilantro, served in a white bowl.

-I decided to make this vegetarian soup on a cooler night and serve it with crunchy cashews and crispy naan bread, to make for a filling and satisfying meal.
-It’s a healthy vegetarian Indian recipe!
+The first time I made this soup it was a cooler night and I served it with crunchy cashews and crispy vegan naan bread, to make for a filling and warm meal, but this soup is delicious in any season.
+It’s a healthy vegetarian Indian recipe the whole family will adore.

-This is an easy and quick soup, and the aroma that fills your home and warms you from the inside out!
-You really can’t go wrong with this recipe – it’s great as an appetizer, a side, or a light meal.
-At only 58 calories per cup, you can go back for seconds, thirds and even fourths!
-I guarantee, this will be the best cauliflower soup recipe you have ever made!
+This is an easy and quick soup that will warm you from the inside out!
+You can serve this recipe as an appetizer, a side, or a light meal.
+At only 58 calories per cup, you can go back for seconds or thirds.
+This will be the best coconut cauliflower soup recipe you have ever made!

 🥘 Ingredients